Last Updated on February 21, 2023 by Bestusefultips

 Swipe down the notification panel at the top and tap Bluetooth to turn it off.
 After 5-10 seconds, tap on Bluetooth to turn it on and try to pair.

 Swipe down the notification at the top and tap Airplane mode to turn it off.
-Turn on the Bluetooth and scan the device and try to pair.
+Turn on the Bluetooth, scan the device, and try to pair.

 Make sure your phone is updated with the latest software.